FAQs

 • Generally speaking, most clients find acupuncture to be surprisingly gentle.
 A single acupuncture needle is as thin as a human hair.

-• Although it's possible for your symptoms to improve after just one session, it's more common for a series of treatments to be necessary to effectively address your concerns.
+• Although it's possible for your symptoms to improve after just one session, it's more common for a series of treatments to be necessary to effectively address concerns.

 Often, the effects of treatment are cumulative, so we often think in terms of 3 to 4 sessions followed by a reassessment of your progress.
 During your initial treatment and evaluation, a more tailored estimate of the treatment course may be provided.